dapovoa/dapovoa/README.md

 First thing I did was introduce some basic 21st-century concepts, like the company's **first-ever domain controller**.
 The existing "security model" was, creatively, a *completely flat network*.
 Fixed that real quick, segmented it into isolated subnets (HQ, warehouse, stores).

 Then I became the entire IT department. **Solo**.
 Everything was on me: SAP B1/HANA stack, all servers (on-prem and IaaS), networking, POS systems nationwide.
-Oh, and all vendor contracts, procurement, and—naturally—the **24/7 support line** for 100+ employees, which *apparently didn't respect holidays*.
+Oh, and all vendor contracts, procurement, and, naturally, the **24/7 support line** for 100+ employees, which *apparently didn't respect holidays*.

 In my "spare time" I built a **C# reconciler** to fix critical accounting errors and a **Python pipeline** to automate SAFT tax submissions from SAP HANA.
 My final act was replacing their *surprisingly resilient* paper-based GDPR process with a custom web app.